joejustesen/aws-certifications/common-notes/RDS.md

   - can use MFA
   - use DB tech within DB
   - AD for SQL Server
+  - control who can manage RDS
+  - can be used for MySQL and Aurora (NEW)
+  - short lived, (15 minutes), must use over SSL
+  - allows EC2 instance to connect to RDS database
 - encryption at rest
   - free, provided by AWS KMS, no performance impact, uses AES-256
   - replications are also encrypted